aschiffer186/Maxwell/README.md

 ```
 cmake --workflow --preset build-docs
 ```
-This should build all documentation and place it in the `docs` folder of your build directory.
+This should build all documentation and place it in the `docs/documentation` folder of your build directory.
 Doxygen documentation will be placed into `docs/doxygen`.

+Documentation in the `docs/documentation` folder is targeted mostly at users of Maxwell.
+Doxygen documentation is targeted at maintainers of Maxwell.